Honours scholarships and prizes

 This prize is awarded annually in semester 2 by the Head of the School to the honours student enrolled in the Biological Sciences with the highest ranked academic performance in their prior undergraduate studies.

 Established in 1980- in memory of John H. Elliott, Deputy Registrar (Staffing), who died suddenly in October 1978.

-Awarded annually to the honours student in the School of Biological Sciences who submits the best thesis on any aspect of animal biology, provided that the student’s thesis is of sufficient merit.
+Awarded annually to the honours student in the Biological Sciences who submits the best thesis on any aspect of animal biology, provided that the student’s thesis is of sufficient merit.

 William John Dakin Memorial Prize in Zoology

 Established in 1977 by a bequest of $2000 from Catherine Mary Gladys Dakin in memory of William John Dakin, Professor Zoology at the University from 1929-47.

 Awarded annually on the recommendation of the Head of Biological Sciences for excellence in the subject of Zoology to a student gaining first class honours in biology.

 Established in 1987 from donations to a fund set up by the academic staff of the Biological Sciences working in the field of genetics to commemorate the work of Professor Smith-White, for many years Professor of biology with particular interest in the cytogenetics of Australian flora and widely remembered for his encouragement of and participation in undergraduate and graduate research training.

 Awarded annually on the recommendation of the Head of the Biological Sciences, for greatest proficiency in the field of genetics in undergraduate biology honours, provided the student’s work is of sufficient merit.